A black and white image of people standing in a field.

 Saturday 1 – Sunday 2 March

-Come along and make your mark with the Young People’s Collective
+Come along and make your mark with our evolving interactive mural

+Responding to the current exhibition A Fragile Correspondence, the Young People's Collective (YPC) invites participants to consider the universality of carbon: from life, emissions, archaeological dating and charcoal.
 Inspired by ‘éist’ – an Irish word meaning to listen and pay attention to the natural world – you are encouraged to contribute towards a new collaborative mural exploring an important question: How does it feel to take from nature?

 This activity is open and suitable for all.